Religious Education is OUTSTANDING at BJR CofE

 - Visits to other places of worship to support learning of word faiths.

 - Teachers have responded well to CPD led by the SDBE both in school and at the Diocese.
 Teachers have included many additional creative aspects into their teaching following this training.
+The RE Lead is currently undertaking the InspiREd Course, run in partnership with the Southwark and London Diocese, to research and evaluate opportunities to increase pupils' attainment of Greater Depth.

 - The RE curriculum provides children opportunities to understand and make links between beliefs and values systems of other faiths.
+Our curriculum facilitates pupils to draw on their previous learning and consider how believers of a previously studied faith might respond to an ethical or moral question.

 - Links to the Christian values of the school impact significantly on the spiritual, moral, social and cultural development of all learners.
 In our recent OFSTED inspection, it was reported that, “The emphasis on Moral and Spiritual Development contributes in no small way to the pupils’ considerate behaviour towards one another and adults.”